OPPORTUNITIES

 Possible opportunities for (under) graduates

-The Dis-Play lab for Ludic Design and Spatial Play is a new interdisciplinary research lab at the intersection of playful simulation, architectural and urban inquiry and critical interaction design.
+The Dis-Play lab for Ludic Design and Spatial Play Simulation is a new interdisciplinary research lab at the intersection of playful simulation, architectural and urban inquiry and critical interaction design.
 We explores the opportunities within videogames’ constructed worlds, virtual and augmented environments, and generative urban AI to critically reflect on our inhabited spaces.
 Our work critically engages with the implications of techno-capitalism on the production of both physical and digital spaces.
 We examine how these digital and simulated environments allow us to confront and dissect algorithmic biases and the colonial structures deeply embedded in the fabric of our cities.
 Through this lens, we aim to investigate the ways in which technology shapes, mediates, and perpetuates systemic narratives, while seeking to reimagine more inclusive and equitable spaces.

 We invite graduate students whose work engages with the intersections of spatial practices, participatory design, game design, and questions of social and spatial justice.
 Our research explores themes such as: